IMAP-Science-Operations-Center/imap_processing/docs/source/development/technology-stack.rst

 (i.e. GitHub Issues) and progress (i.e. GitHub Projects), and performing code reviews.
 GitHub was chosen over other solutions like GitLab and Bitbucket mainly for its collaborative features and unlimited free public repositories.
-As the IMAP SDC strives to comply with the (relatively new) `NASA SMD SPD-41a policies
+As the IMAP SDC strives to comply with the `NASA SMD SPD-41a policies
 <https://smd-cms.nasa.gov/wp-content/uploads/2023/08/smd-information-policy-spd-41a.pdf>`_,
-this open-source collaborative GitHub solution made the most sense.
+(adopted in 2022) this open-source collaborative GitHub solution made the most sense.

 Poetry
 ~~~~~~